James22133/meanr_engine/README.md

 - **Behavioral execution** with late-day entry filters
 - **Adaptive thresholds** that scale with pair-specific volatility
 - **Walk-forward validation** for robust parameter optimization
+- **Dynamic position sizing** based on volatility and regime conditions

 ### Performance Analysis & Reporting
 - **Comprehensive metrics** including Sharpe, Sortino, Calmar ratios, and more